Combatting Cortisol: The Morning Routines To Naturally Lower Cortisol Levels

-To help you control cortisol levels in the morning, we'll provide ways to help you create a morning routine to keep your cortisol levels in check, right from the moment you open your eyes.
+To help you control cortisol levels in the morning, we'll provide some morning routines to naturally lower cortisol levels and keep them in check, right from the moment you open your eyes.
 These methods are not just about controlling cortisol levels in the morning, they're about nurturing your mind and body for a day filled with calm and productivity.

 Sleep and Cortisol